UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Infographic illustrating the difference between a 12.5 cent advertised electricity rate and a 16.8 cent all-in rate on a computer screen.

-When you look at a specialized comparison of TXU Energy vs Direct Energy rates, the number you see in the big bold font is rarely the exact amount you will pay per kilowatt-hour (kWh).
-This is because of the difference between the “advertised rate” and the “all-in rate.”
+When you look at a specialized comparison of TXU vs Direct Energy rates, the number you see in the big bold font is rarely the exact amount you will pay per kilowatt-hour (kWh).
+This is because of the massive difference between the “advertised rate” and the true “all-in rate.”
 The advertised rate often assumes you use a specific amount of power, usually exactly 1,000 or 2,000 kWh.
 If your usage dips below or rises above that specific window, your effective rate can change dramatically.
 Understanding these details is key to learning how to save on your electric bill over the long term.

 Furthermore, you must account for TDU delivery charges.
-These are fees passed through from the utility company that maintains the wires and poles in your area, such as Oncor or CenterPoint.
-Both TXU and Direct Energy pass these charges on to you.
+These are separate, state-regulated fees passed through from the utility company that maintains the wires and poles in your area, such as Oncor or CenterPoint.
+Both TXU and Direct Energy pass these exact charges on to you.
 While the energy charge from the provider might be fixed, the TDU portion can adjust, meaning your “fixed rate” bill might still fluctuate slightly.
 Always look at the total estimated bill for your specific usage level, not just the cents-per-kWh figure.

-If your electricity usage drops below a certain threshold (commonly around 800 or 1,000 kWh on some plans), many plans trigger a “minimum usage fee” or base charge.
+💸 Money-Saver: If your electricity usage drops below a certain threshold (commonly around 800 or 1,000 kWh on some plans), many plans trigger a “minimum usage fee” or base charge.
 This can cause your effective rate per kWh to spike significantly during mild weather months.
 Check your Electricity Facts Label to be sure.

 A graphic comparing 'Live Brighter' fixed-rate and 'Smart Edge' tiered-credit electricity plans.